Last Updated on September 13, 2023

 To communicate with the “conscientious” types

-Circumnavigating these different communication styles doesn’t need to be stressful
+Circumnavigating these different communication styles doesn’t need to be stressful.

-Even if you don’t fully understand others, don’t stress – they might not understand your style either.
-But for effective communication, there needs to be some level of proper communication flow.
-With virtual spaces, you do not have the luxury of seeing a person’s body language.
-Therefore as far as possible initiate Zoom meetings so that you can chat face to face.
-Be careful with your emails.
-Remember that people communicate differently, and as they do in real life, they will do in their emails.
-Therefore, limit your emails to the necessary info.
-The rest you can discuss in a weekly chat.
-It might take some time to get used to each other – but the trust will develop quickly enough, and so the communication will flow more smoothly.
+Remember that people communicate differently; as they do in real life, they will do in their emails.
+Limit your emails to the necessary info.
+You can discuss the rest in a weekly chat.
+It might take some time to get used to each other, but the trust will develop quickly enough so the communication will flow more smoothly.

 How to communicate with your employee.